- Payroll taxes, or withholding taxes, are withheld from an employee's paycheck and paid to the IRS.

-- Do them yourself: You can complete the payroll taxes for each employee in your company.
+Do them yourself.
+You can complete the payroll taxes for each employee in your company.
 This process involves analyzing each employee's W-4 tax form, calculating allowances, referring to income tables and doing basic arithmetic to withhold the right amount of money.
-Keep in mind that you'd have to calculate for state and federal payroll tax withholding.
+Keep in mind that you'll have to calculate for state and federal payroll tax withholding.

-- Payroll services: Payroll services are third-party payroll processing companies that manage employee payroll.
+Use a payroll service.
+Payroll services are third-party payroll processing companies that manage employee payroll.
 These services come fully baked with tax compliance, payroll processing and various other features.
-These companies make money off a monthly fee or on the interest of the money it collects for payroll taxes.
-Payroll services pricing typically includes both a flat monthly fee and per employee fee.
-The base monthly costs generally range anywhere from $20 to $100 per month, with the per employee fees ranging from $1 to $15.
+They make money off a monthly fee or on the interest of the money they collect for payroll taxes.
+Payroll service pricing typically includes both a flat monthly fee and a per-employee fee.
+The base monthly costs generally range from $20 to $100 per month, with the per-employee fees ranging from $1 to $15.

-- Work with a tax professional: Besides working with a payroll service, you can also work with a tax professional.
-Muenchen, for example, works with business to solve payroll problems.
+- Work with a tax professional.
+Besides working with a payroll service, you can work with a tax professional.
 You can also talk with an accountant about completing payroll taxes, although they may refer you to a payroll service.

-If you invest in a service or work with a tax professional, rather than taking care of payroll taxes yourself, you can spend less time working on business operations and more time handling important projects and issues within your business.
+If you invest in a service or work with a tax professional, rather than taking care of payroll taxes yourself, you can spend more time handling important projects and issues within your business.

-Making sure your payroll taxes are paid to the right agencies and on time isn't a task small business owners should take lightly.
-If you don't make your payments on time, you could face huge fines, see your business shut down and possibly be forced to spend time behind bars.
+Making sure payroll taxes are paid to the right agencies and on time isn't a task small business owners should take lightly.
+If you don't make your payments on time, you could face huge fines, see your business shut down and possibly spend time behind bars.

-"You have a fiduciary duty to turn over those funds to the applicable government agency'" Law said.
-"You are not compensated for the fiduciary relationship, but you are penalized if you fail to pay over the amount due at 100 percent of the amount that should have been paid."
+"You have a fiduciary duty to turn over those funds to the applicable government agency," he said.
+"You are not compensated for the fiduciary relationship, but you are penalized if you fail to pay over the amount due at 100% of the amount that should have been paid."